 EMC measurements are required by most governments throughout the world.
 When a product is designed well, basic EMC principles are applied such as shielding, earthing, and filtering for improved electromagnetic immunity.
 With the increased use of wireless communications, the potential for interference is also increasing.
-VPI Laboratories has fully equipped facilities located in Draper, UT and Wanship, UT; including a 10- and 3-meter open area test sites and a 3- meter anechoic chamber, needed to perform the EMC measurements you require.
+VPI Laboratories has fully equipped facilities located in Draper, UT, and Wanship, UT; including a 10 by 3-meter open area test site and a 3-meter anechoic chamber, needed to perform the EMC measurements you require.

 EMC Testing for Medical, Commercial & Industrial Equipment